ejpgraham/abstractedly/README.md

 ### The concept:

 Abstractedly is a simple, lightweight Rails app that helps scientists and other scholarly journal readers to more easily view and organize abstracts of recent articles.
 Abstracts are summaries of highly complex articles that are published in scholarly journals.
 These journals' websites makes it difficult for viewers to quickly view all of the abstracts in a given journal issue.
+In some cases, only one abstract is visible on each page, requiring dozens of clicks and page loads to move through an entire issue.

 Abstractedly was the idea of a scientist, specifically to look up abstracts published by nuclear medicine journals.
 However, its structure and principals work for every scholarly journal, ranging from sociology to literary criticism publications.